AlaskaAirlines/auro-input/demo/demo.md

 When present, the `required` attribute specifies that an input field must be filled out before submitting the form.

 When the validity check fails the validityState equals `valueMissing`.
-The error message for the `valueMissing` validityState can be changed to a custom string using the `customValidityValueMissing`.
+The error message for the `valueMissing` validityState can be changed to a custom string using the `setCustomValidityValueMissing`.

 <div class="exampleWrapper exampleWrapper--flex">
   <auro-input id="demo5" required>